ahcode0919/xcsimctl/README.md

 Complete - shutdown Shutdown a device.
-Complete - rename   Rename a device. getenv              Print an environment variable from a running device. openurl             Open a URL in a device. addmedia            Add photos, live photos, videos, or contacts to the library of a device. install             Install an app on a device. uninstall           Uninstall an app from a device.
+Complete - rename   Rename a device. getenv              Print an environment variable from a running device.
+Complete - openurl  Open a URL in a device. addmedia            Add photos, live photos, videos, or contacts to the library of a device. install             Install an app on a device. uninstall           Uninstall an app from a device.